 New Member Education is a pre-scheduled and pre-approved program through which students become active members of a fraternity or sorority.
 The process of choosing to join a particular organization is that of mutual selection.
-Eligible students are encouraged to learn as much as they can about each organization before they chose one to join.
+Eligible students are encouraged to learn as much as they can about each organization before they choose one to join.

 All fraternity and sorority New Member Education programs must occur under the guidance of and with approval from the Center for Student Leadership & Involvement.
-The Center for Student Leadership & Involvement will schedule the start and end dates for New Member Education, during which each organization's activities and initiation have to take place.
+The Center for Student Leadership & Involvement will schedule the start and end dates for New Member Education, during which each organization's activities and initiation must take place.
 New Member Education occurs once in the fall semester and once in the spring semester in a pre-determined window of time not to exceed 42 days (6 calendar weeks).
+New Member Education may not be conducted during Thanksgiving Break, and the Spring Break Holiday.